Linear Receive Beamforming for CAPA Systems: Introduction

 \subsection{Prior Works}

-Recently, research interest in the design and analysis of CAPA-based wireless communications has grown significantly.
+Building on this background, research interest in the design and analysis of CAPA-based wireless communications has grown significantly.
+A major challenge in this field lies in the continuous integral linear operator-based signal model used by CAPAs, which fundamentally differs from the conventional matrix-based linear models applied to SPDAs \cite{di2024electromagnetic}.
+While some basic matrix operations, such as addition and multiplication, can be extended to the operator domain, several advanced mathematical operations that are frequently encountered in the theoretical study of MIMO, including inversion, square root, and eigen-decomposition (EVD), are not readily applicable.
+In the operator setting, their computation often becomes analytically intractable, and the associated theoretical analysis remains highly nontrivial.
+This fundamental difference motivates the research for CAPAs.

 By leveraging the Fourier relationship between spatial and spatial-frequency (or wavenumber-domain) responses, the degrees of freedom (DoFs) offered by CAPAs were analyzed in \cite{poon2005degrees} through the lens of signal space.
 Beyond DoFs, studies have examined the signal-to-noise ratio (SNR) and power scaling laws achievable with CAPAs \cite{dardari2020communicating}.
 Research on the channel capacity of CAPA-based MIMO channels has also intensified.
 For example, \cite{gruber2008new} analyzed the Shannon information capacity of space-time wireless channels formed by paired CAPAs operating at a fixed frequency within a temporally bandlimited environment.
 This study was extended in \cite{wan2023mutual} to account for non-white EM interference, characterizing the capacity of CAPA-based MIMO channels using the Fredholm determinant.
 These analyses all assumed a free-space line-of-sight channel model.
-To incorporate multipath scattering, \cite{ouyang2024diversity} proposed a wavenumber-domain Rayleigh fading model for CAPAs, exploring ergodic channel capacity along with the diversity-multiplexing tradeoff.
+To incorporate multipath scattering, \cite{ouyang2024diversity} studied an isotropic Rayleigh fading model for CAPAs to explore the diversity-multiplexing tradeoff.
 These studies focus on single-user setups.
-Expanding on this, \cite{zhao2024continuous} characterized the capacity region for both uplink and downlink channels where two single-antenna users are served by a CAPA.
+Expanding on this, \cite{zhao2024continuous} derived the capacity region for both uplink and downlink channels where two single-antenna users are served by a CAPA.

 In addition to performance analysis of CAPA-based communications, research has also progressed on beamforming design for CAPAs.
 The work in \cite{sanguinetti2022wavenumber} introduced the concept of wavenumber-division multiplexing by using Fourier series expansion to discretize the continuous spatial response into its wavenumber-domain components.
 Building on this approach, \cite{zhang2023pattern} designed transmit beamforming for CAPA-based downlink multiuser channels, proposing to use wavenumber-domain Fourier series to approximate the spatial response and recast the current optimization problem into a discrete form.
 This method has been applied to design transmit beamforming for CAPA-based uplink channels \cite{qian2024spectral}, simultaneous wireless information and power transfer (SWIPT) \cite{huang2024holographic}, and integrated sensing and communications (ISAC) \cite{liu2024holographic}.